-I’m a poet, editor, and web publisher from the eastern edge of western Pennsylvania.
+I’m a writer, editor, and web publisher from the Appalachian Mountains of central Pennsylvania.
+I aspire to be a good minor poet and a great reader.
 I’m the managing editor of qarrtsiluni, an online literary magazine, and I’ve been publishing my own material on the web since 2003.
-In 2010, Phoenicia Publishing brought out Odes to Tools, a small book of 25 poems that originally appeared at Via Negativa.
-My latest Via Negativa-derived book is a collection of cartoons, Words on the Street, from Bauble Tree Books, available in print, EPUB and Kindle formats.
-And the VN-debuted collection Breakdown: Banjo Poems is due to be published in print form by Seven Kitchens Press, selected for their Keystone Chapbook series by Sascha Feinstein.
+In 2010, Phoenicia Publishing brought out Odes to Tools, a small book of 25 poems that originally appeared at my literary blog Via Negativa.
+My latest Via Negativa-derived collections are Breakdown: Banjo Poems from Seven Kitchens Press, part of their Keystone Chapbook series; a self-published chapbook of photos and poetry, Twelve Simple Songs; and a collection of cartoons, Words on the Street, from Bauble Tree Books.

 Some more of my poems are collected at Shadow Cabinet and Spoil, two self-published e-books, and I keep a daily journal of prose-micropoems at The Morning Porch.
-Other sites include Moving Poems, a daily compendium of video poetry from around the web, and my Woodrat Photohaiku.
+Other sites include Moving Poems, a daily compendium of video poetry from around the web, and my occasionally updated photoblog, Woodrat Photohaiku.

 I live in Plummer’s Hollow, Pennsylvania, part of the Juniata drainage, Chesapeake Bay watershed.
 I’m president of the Juniata Valley Audubon Society, based in Altoona, PA., despite the fact that I am not a real birdwatcher.